 What are these different skills and toolkits?

-Working with strategic suppliers requires two key skillsets – a collaborative mindset and an analytics based approach.
+Working with strategic suppliers requires two essential skillsets – a collaborative mindset and an analytics-based approach.
 This is different from the approach used for category management where market / competitive forces drive efficiency.

 Example of a toolkit – “Should Cost” modeling